gluster/glusterdocs/docs/Troubleshooting/resolving-splitbrain.md

 a) 'Is in split-brain'
-A file in data or metadata split-brain will be listed with " - Is in split-brain" appended after its path/gfid.
-Eg., "/file4" in the output provided below.
-But for a file in gfid split-brain, the parent directory of the file is shown to be in split-brain and the file itself is shown to be needing heal.
-Eg., "/dir" in the output provided below which is in split-brain because of gfid split-brain of file "/dir/a".
+A file in data or metadata split-brain will be listed with " - Is in split-brain" appended after its path/GFID.
+E.g.
+"/file4" in the output provided below.
+However, for a file in GFID split-brain, the parent directory of the file is shown to be in split-brain and the file itself is shown to be needing healing, e.g. "/dir" in the output provided below is in split-brain because of GFID split-brain of file "/dir/a".
 Files in split-brain cannot be healed without resolving the split-brain.

 b) 'Is possibly undergoing heal'
-When the heal info command is run, it (or to be more specific, the 'glfsheal' binary that is executed when you run the command) takes locks on each file to find if it needs heal.
-But if the self-heal daemon had already started healing the file, it would have taken locks due to which glfsheal wouldn't be able to acquire them.
-In such a case it could print this message.
-Another possible case could be multiple glfsheal processes running simultaneously (e.g., multiple users ran heal info command at the same time), competing for same lock.
+When the heal info command is run, it (or to be more specific, the 'glfsheal' binary that is executed when you run the command) takes locks on each file to find if it needs healing.
+However, if the self-heal daemon had already started healing the file, it would have taken locks which glfsheal wouldn't be able to acquire.
+In such a case, it could print this message.
+Another possible case could be multiple glfsheal processes running simultaneously (e.g. multiple users ran a heal info command at the same time) and competing for same lock.

 The following is an example of heal info command's output.
 ### Example
-Consider a replica volume "test" with 2 bricks b1 and b2;
+Consider a replica volume "test" with two bricks b1 and b2;
 self-heal daemon off, mounted at /mnt.

 `gluster volume heal test info`